Akhi1208/Text-Translation/README.md

 The process stops when [end] token is predicted
 Note2:
 There are 2 stages of this model:
-Training with english input and french output inference mode where we will initialize model to take english words and predict french words
+Training with english input and deu(Germany) output inference mode where we will initialize model to take english words and predict french words